tozdty/Claude-Apr18-Hackathon/README.md

 ## What is NutriBytes?

-NutriBytes is a proactive AI health agent built for high-performance people whose body is their instrument.
+NutriBytes is a proactive AI health agent built for everyone whose body is their instrument.
 It maintains a living model of your health and your day, generates a rolling 12-hour forecast, and intervenes through whatever channel fits the moment — a phone call when you're driving, a text when you're in a meeting, a Slack DM when you're decompressing, a haptic tap when you're on a plane.

 You never open NutriBytes.
 NutriBytes comes to you.